|Detailed Band History|

 Choice Of Weapons, released in 1988 on Dark Heart Records, was Head East's last studio album.
 This album took a departure from the traditional Head East sound and featured a more modern synthesized sound reminiscent of other popular groups of the late 80's.
 The band line-up at this time included Roger Boyd, Tony Gross, Kurt Hansen, and Donnie Dobbins.
 Several other musicians are credited on this release, including former members Dan Birney, Ricky Lynn Gregg, Brian Kelly, and Joel Parks.

-During the next 3 to 4 years, the Head East line-up continued to evolve into the early 90's.
-Donnie Dobbins and Tony Gross left the band and remaining members Roger Boyd and Kurt Hansen recruited several new members including Vance Best, Steve Riker, Randy Rickman (formerly of Exile), and Jim Murphy.
+During the next few years, the Head East line-up continued to evolve into the early 90's.
+Donnie Dobbins and Tony Gross left the band and remaining members Roger Boyd and Kurt Hansen recruited several new members including Vance Best, John Merrelloa, Steve Riker, Randy Rickman (formerly of Exile), and Jim Murphy.

 From about 1992 to 1994, at a time when classic rock was beginning to regain popularity, Head East began assembling a group of musicians who would not only remain together for several years, but would return to the classic Head East sound.
 Rich Creadore joined taking over duties on bass and Dan Kelly replaced Riker on drums.
 Though Kelly would later leave for a few years during which Mike Mesey played drums, Kelly again returned as did guitarist Mike Somerville.
 Kurt Hansen left in 1995 and was replaced by lead vocalist Tom Bryant.
 The lineup of Roger Boyd, Tom Bryant, Rich Creadore, Dan Kelly, and Mike Somerville would remain intact from 1995 to 2000 when Kelly left to work as a technician for the band Sister Hazel, and was replaced by former Head East drummer Mike Mesey.